felixaszx/coro-fiber/README.md

 My original goal is to create a base framework for my game engine, but I now realise that sometimes a much simpler design will be good (LOL).

 ## Next steps
 More simplify the async framework.
+Try to *avoid* coroutine.